 We strive for it, we yearn for it, yet we find it difficult to define.
 We translate the word Kedusha as holiness, but what does it mean to be holy?
 How can holiness be measured?
 How do we know if we have been successful in becoming holy people?

 The commentaries provide many insights.
 The Midrash explains that the definition of holiness is “Divine emulation.”
 Whatever God does, we are charged to do the same.
 The Talmud elaborates, “Just as God clothed the naked (Adam and Chava), so shall you clothe the naked.
 Just as God visits the sick (as He visited with Avraham after the bris), so shall you visit the sick…” The Talmud’s examples are focused on chessed (acts of charitable kindness), and so it would seem that the highest form of Divine emulation is to be a Baal Chessed, a kind, giving and charitable person.
 True Kedusha, pure holiness, lies in the ability to transcend the self and focus on the other.

-The commentaries advance many different ideas and insights as to the meaning and actualization of the holiness concept.
-Rashi explains, “Separate yourself from immorality and sin.”
-Core holiness is defined by one’s ability to fight against the urges and desires which cast us in the abyss of immorality.
-God can tolerate our shortcomings and mistakes but we must strive to be a moral nation.
-Without morality (specifically sexual morality) we are no different than animals.
+Rashi provides another definition: “Separate yourself from immorality and sin.”
+Core holiness is defined by one’s ability to fight against the urges, desires, and wants that often debase us.
+God can tolerate our shortcomings and mistakes, but we must strive to be a moral nation.
+Without morality (specifically sexual morality), we are no different than animals.
 Holiness is the ability to resist temptation and remain on the proper path of life.